JohnGarnerIII/johngarneriii.github.io/readme.md

 # John Garner
-My personal website, hard coded in HTML and CSS without any frameworks
+Online portfolio, no frameworks and hard coded in HTML, CSS and Javascript.

 ## Preview